 With the approval of the sponsoring GSC Outings Chair, you may schedule and publish your provisional outing before you've completed all the requirements to become a provisional leader.
-However, this requires that you have a reasonable plan to complete the prerequisites before the trip date, and the outings chair needs to notify the Safety Committee as well as actively monitor your progress.
+This requires that you have a reasonable plan to complete the prerequisites before the trip date, and the outings chair needs to notify the Safety Committee as well as actively monitor your progress.
+If you have not been able to meet all the requirements by the date of the provisional outing, you will have a few options to consider: